Colombo crime family

-In 1991, the third and bloodiest war erupted when acting boss Victor Orena tried to seize power from the imprisoned Persico.
-The family split into factions, loyal to Orena and to Persico, and two years of mayhem ensued.
-It ended in 1993, with 12 members of the family dead and Orena imprisoned, leaving Persico the winner.
+Following the prosecutions which imprisoned the Colombo family's leadership, Persico named Victor Orena as the family's acting boss in 1989.
+In 1991, the third and bloodiest war erupted when Orena tried to seize power from the imprisoned Persico.
+The family split into two factions, resulting in two years of mayhem.
+The third war ended in 1993, with twelve members of the family dead and Orena imprisoned, leaving Persico the victor.
 Left with a family decimated by war, Persico continued to run the family until his death in prison in 2019, but the organization has never recovered.
-In the 2000s, the family was further weakened by multiple convictions in federal racketeering cases and numerous members becoming government witnesses.
-Many law enforcement agencies believe the Colombo crime family to be the weakest of the Five Families of New York City as of 2011.
+In the 2000s, the family was further weakened by multiple convictions in federal racketeering cases and numerous members deciding to turn state's evidence.
+As of 2011, many law enforcement agencies consider the Colombo family to be the weakest of the Five Families.

 History

 Origins

 In September 1921, Joseph Profaci arrived in New York City from Villabate, Sicily, Italy.
-After struggling in Chicago with his businesses, Profaci moved back to Brooklyn in 1925 and became a well-known olive oil importer.
+After struggles with entering the legitimate business community in Chicago, Profaci moved back to Brooklyn in 1925 and became a well-known olive oil importer.
 On September 27, Profaci obtained his American citizenship.
-With his olive-oil-importing business doing well, Profaci made deals with friends from his old town in Sicily, and one of his largest buyers was Tampa mobster Ignazio Italiano.
+With his importing business doing well, Profaci made deals with friends from his hometown in Sicily, and one of his largest buyers was Tampa mobster Ignazio Italiano.

 Profaci controlled a small criminal gang that operated mainly in Brooklyn.
-The dominant Cosa Nostra groups in Brooklyn were led by Frankie Yale, Joe Masseria, Nicolo Schirò and capo di tutti capi ('boss of bosses') Salvatore "Toto" D'Aquila.
+The dominant Cosa Nostra groups in that area were led by Frankie Yale, Joe Masseria, Nicolo Schirò and capo di tutti capi ("boss of bosses") Salvatore "Toto" D'Aquila.

-On July 1, 1928, Yale was murdered by Chicago Outfit boss Al Capone's hitmen.
-Capone murdered Yale because Yale refused to give Capone, a Neapolitan, control over the Unione Siciliana fraternal association.
-Yale's murder allowed Profaci and his brother-in-law Joseph Magliocco to gain territory for their small gang, including territory in Bensonhurst, Bay Ridge, Red Hook and Carroll Gardens, while the rest of Yale's group went to the Masseria family.
+On July 1, 1928, Yale was murdered by hit men working for Chicago Outfit boss Al Capone.
+Yale had been murdered in retaliation for refusing to give Capone, a Neapolitan, control over the Unione Siciliana fraternal association.
+The killing allowed Profaci and his brother-in-law, Joseph Magliocco, to gain territory for their small gang, including territory in Bensonhurst, Bay Ridge, Red Hook and Carroll Gardens, while the rest of Yale's group went to the Masseria family.

-On October 10, 1928, D'Aquila was murdered, resulting in a fight for D'Aquila's territory.
-To prevent a gang war in Brooklyn, a Mafia meeting was called on December 5, 1928, at the Statler Hotel in Cleveland, Ohio.
-The site was chosen because it was neutral territory outside New York under Porrello crime family control and protection.
-The main topic was dividing D'Aquila's territory.
-Attendees representing Brooklyn included Profaci, Magliocco, Vincent Mangano (who reported to D'Aquila family boss Manfredi Mineo), Joseph Bonanno (who represented Salvatore Maranzano and the Castellammarese), Ignazio Italiano (Tampa, Florida), and Chicago mobsters Joseph Guinta and Pasquale Lolordo.
+On October 10, 1928, D'Aquila was assassinated, resulting in a fight for his territory.
+To prevent a gang war in Brooklyn, a meeting was called on December 5 at the Statler Hotel in Cleveland, Ohio, which was considered neutral territory under the protection and control of the Porrello crime family.
+Attendees representing Brooklyn included Profaci, Magliocco, Vincent Mangano (who reported to D'Aquila family boss Manfredi Mineo), Joseph Bonanno (who represented Salvatore Maranzano and the Castellammarese clan), Ignazio Italiano (Tampa, Florida) and Chicago mobsters Joseph Guinta and Pasquale Lolordo.
 At the end of the meeting, Profaci received a share of D'Aquila's Brooklyn territory, with Magliocco as his second-in-command.